MAID OF THE LOCH, Drumkinnon Bay, Balloch

 EXHIBITIONS & EVENTS

+Besides the small museum within the visitor centre and shop at the entrance to the slipway, exhibitions and other events are sometimes held on board.
 More can be found on the official website.
-During 2022 a great exhibition not to be missed is that of CHARIOTS OF STEAM.
-This comprises several extraordinary model historic ships ranging from paddle steamers to humble Clyde Puffers all built by LACHIE STEWART. https://www.maidoftheloch.org/public-events
+During 2022 a great exhibition was that of CHARIOTS OF STEAM.
+This comprised several extraordinary model historic ships ranging from paddle steamers to humble Clyde Puffers all built by LACHIE STEWART.
+There is another chance to see them as they will be on display in the Denny Tank Museum in Dumbarton during the summer of 2023. index.asp?pageid=716335

 SHOP AND MUSEUM